 Duration: 60-90 minutes

-The company Rusty Lake has a series of free (or very inexpensive) escape room games – and we can attest that they are pretty awesome.
+The company Rusty Lake has a series of free (or very inexpensive) virtual escape room games – and we can attest they’re awesome.

 How it works: Have one member of the team download the game on Steam, open it up, and share the screen.
 This person is going to be the escape room facilitator.